 In some cases a HIPAA case can come apparently from nowhere, and preventing it would require a great deal of creative thinking from a clinic’s employees.
 For example, in 2016 an orthopedic clinic hired an outside vendor to convert all X-Ray films on file to digital form, then harvest the silver from the films.
 That’s an ingenious service, but since the clinic didn’t first sign a BAA with the vendor, they violated HIPAA.
 The OCR ordered the clinic to pay $750,000 and implement a Corrective Action Plan.

-Here’s another great service for medical clinics: MedPro Disposal offers low-cost, secure medical waste disposal with predictable service and predictable cost.
+Here’s another great service for medical clinics: MedPro Disposal offers low-cost, secure sharps container disposal with predictable service and predictable cost.
 Check out their nifty private practice savings calculator here to see how much you could save vs your current vendor.

 10. Private Practice Implements Safeguards for Waiting Rooms

 Can a waiting room cause a HIPAA violation?
 It happened in this example when a staff member talked with a patient about procedures for HIV testing, thereby disclosing Protected Health Information (PHI) to others in the waiting room.
 The waiting room’s setup also allowed patients to see PHI displayed on employee computer screens.
 After an OCR investigation, staff were required to take regular HIPAA trainings, and computer monitors were repositioned.